-All Application Forms must be duly completed with information including the number of Equity Shares applied for along with payment and a copy of the PAN card or PAN allotment letter.
-Additionally, the Application Form will include details of the relevant Escrow Account into which the Application Amounts will have to be deposited.
-The Application Amount shall be deposited in the Escrow Account as is specified in the Application Form and the Application Form shall be submitted to the Book Running Lead Manager either through electronic form or through physical delivery at either of the following addresses:
+All Application Forms were duly completed with information including the number of Equity Shares applied for along with payment and a copy of the PAN card or PAN allotment letter.
+Additionally, the Application Form include details of the relevant Escrow Account into which the Application Amounts is to be deposited.
+The Application Amount were deposited in the Escrow Account as was specified in the Application Form and the Application Form were submitted to the Book Running Lead Manager either through electronic form or through physical delivery at the following address: